dmazin/dmazin.github.io/_posts/2022-02-04-crash-course-black-box-monitoring.md

 When something is wrong with your service, in many cases it manifests not as errors or downtime, but slowness.
 This is because our computing systems are full of queues.
 This could end up being a major tangent, but…

 ### Aside: Utilization and saturation
 Let’s say we operate an elevator.
-Briefly, utilisation is how /busy/ the elevator is.
+Briefly, utilisation is how *busy* the elevator is.
 If it’s in motion, it’s busy.
 Then, for some time period, its utilisation is what % of time it was in motion.

 What do we do when a person arrives at the lobby, but the elevator is in motion?
 Do we turn them away?
 No – we let them queue.
 The same is true for CPUs, disks, buses (I mean literal road buses).
-Mostly, what it’s /not/ true for is boats.
+Mostly, what it’s *not* true for is boats.
 “That ship has sailed.”

-The length of the queue measures the /saturation/ of the elevator.
+The length of the queue measures the *saturation* of the elevator.
 How backed-up is the service?
 Another way is latency.
 Latency just means “how long did I spend standing in line?”
 Latency and queue length are equivalent: the longer the queue, the longer we spend in the queue.

 ### Aside-aside: query duration is not query latency
 These terms are almost always conflated.
 They don’t mean the same thing.
 Query duration is how long the query takes, end-to-end.
 It’s one of the big 4 metrics we discuss in this article.
-There is also query latency, which measures /how long the request waits before we begin to process it/.
+There is also query latency, which measures *how long the request waits before we begin to process it*.

 For the elevator example, latency is how long we stand in line, while duration is how long we stand in line plus how long we spend inside the elevator.